[ Webinar ] 🏭 New mandatory UIMM agreement for 2024? What is it and how to respond as soon as possible!👷 [ Wednesday, June 7 at 11:30 a.m. ]

 A job and skills repository can offer many benefits to a company, including:

-Improve human resources planning by providing a clear and detailed overview of the jobs and skills required by the organization.
+Improve human resources planning by providing a clear, detailed overview of the professions and skills required by the organization.

 Facilitate recruitment and employee development byby identifying the key competencies required for each job and enabling candidates and employees to understand competency expectations.

-Strengthen performance management by defining clear evaluation criteria for each job and each skill, which makes it possible to objectively evaluate employee performance and to set up targeted training plans.
+Strengthen performance management by defining clear evaluation criteria for each job and skill, enabling objective assessment of employee performance and the implementation of targeted training plans.

-Promote equity by identifying the skills that are crucial for each jobThis helps to avoid prejudice and discrimination in recruitment and human resources management.
+Promote equity by identifying the skills that are crucial for each professionThis helps to avoid prejudice and discrimination in recruitment and human resources management.

 Reduce costs by by avoiding recruitment errors, identifying training needs and effectively managing employee skills.

-Improve quality and efficiency by by ensuring that each position is filled by a competent employee and that employees have the skills necessary to perform their tasks effectively.
+Improving quality and efficiency by ensuring that each position is filled by a competent employee, and that employees have the skills they need to carry out their tasks effectively.

-Increase flexibility by by enabling the organization to adapt quickly to technological, economic and social changes by identifying the skills it needs to succeed in a constantly changing environment.
+Increase flexibility by enabling the organization to adapt rapidly to technological, economic and social change by identifying the skills it needs to succeed in a constantly changing environment.

-What are the productivity gains associated with the implementation of a business and skills repository?
+What are the productivity gains associated with setting up a skills and professions repository?

-The implementation of a business and skills repository can lead to productivity gains for a company in different ways:
+Implementing a skills and competencies repository can lead to productivity gains for a company in a number of ways:

-By enabling the recruitment of qualified candidates for each positionThis can reduce errors and delays due to inadequate staffing.
+By enabling the recruitment of competent candidates for each position, which can reduce errors and delays related to inadequate employees

-By providing clear evaluation criteria for each job and skillThis can improve performance management and motivate employees to achieve high quality and efficiency goals.
+By providing clear evaluation criteria for each trade and skillThis can improve performance management and motivate employees to achieve high quality and efficiency targets.

-By identifying the skills the organization needs to succeed in a constantly in an ever-changing environment, which can enable it to adapt quickly to technological, economic and social changes.
+By identifying the skills the organization needs to succeed in a constantly in a constantly evolving environment, enabling it to adapt rapidly to technological, economic and social change.

 By providing targeted training opportunities to employeeswhich can help them develop skills that increase their productivity and employability.

-By creating a competency-based cultureThis can increase employee motivation and engagement, improve talent retention, and enhance the organization's reputation with candidates and customers.
+By creating a competency-based cultureThis can boost employee motivation and commitment, improve talent retention, and enhance the organization's reputation with candidates and customers.